b-a-r-u-n/task-21/README.md

 This JavaScript code snippet is a function that takes a student's score as input, calculates the percentage based on the total marks (assumed to be out of 600), and then determines the corresponding grade using a series of ternary operators.

+# Problem 3

+This code snippet is demonstrating the use of an object in JavaScript to represent a car with properties like name, model, and year.